soumyadeepsarkar-2004/inbox3/README.md

-# 🎉 Inbox3 - Decentralized Messaging on Aptos (FULLY WORKING!)
+# Inbox3 - Decentralized Messaging on Aptos

 A decentralized messaging application built on the Aptos blockchain with IPFS storage for message content and end-to-end encryption.